juggydkorn/batch-jobs-on-AWS-serverless-infrastructure/README.md

 * You are required to use free accounts while testing your workload
 * Any cost incured during testing will not be bored by ReGov Technologies Sdn Bhd.
 * Write and include a deployment steps in a README file for the above.
-Submitting
-Your code should be made available in a public or private repository, on your personal github or bitbucket.

-Email techchallenge@regovtech.com with the link to your repository.